asajadi/fast-pagerank/README.md

 I modified the algorithm a little bit to be able to calculate **personalized PageRank** as well.

-### Comparison with Popular Python Implementations: Networkx and iGraph
+### Comparison with Popular Python Implementations: NetworkX and iGraph
 Both implementations (exact solution and *power method*) are much faster than their correspondent methods in NetworkX.
-The *power method* is also faster than the iGraph latest implementation, *PRPACK*, which is also an eigen-vector based implementation.
+The *power method* is also faster than the iGraph native implementation, which is also an eigen-vector based solution.
 Benchmarking is done on a `ml.t3.2xlarge` SageMaker instance.

-## More Details on PageRank, its Implementation and Benchmarking
-Detailed explanations can be found on the [notebook page](notebooks/Fast-PageRank.ipynb), or the [blog post](https://asajadi.github.io/data/2019/05/26/fast-pagerank.html).
+### What is the major drawback of NetworkX PageRank?
+I gave up using NetworkX for one simple reason: I had to calculate PageRank several times, and my internal representation of a graph was a simple sparse matrix.
+Every time I wanted to calculate PageRank I had to translate it to the graph representation of NetworkX, which was slow.
+My benchmarking shows that NetworkX  has a pretty fast implementation of PageRank ( `networkx.pagerank_numpy` and  '`networkx.pagerank_scipy`), but translating from its own graph data structure to a csr matrix before doing the actual calculations is exactly what exactly slows down the whole algorithm.

+**Note**: I didn't count the time spent on `nx.from_scipy_sparse_matrix` (converting a csr matrix before passing it to NetworkX PageRank) in my benchmarking, But I could!
+Because that was another bottleneck for me, and for many other cases that one has a `csr` adjacency matrix.

+### Python Implementation
+The python package is hosted at https://github.com/asajadi/fast-pagerank and you can find the installation guide in the [README.md](https://github.com/asajadi/fast-pagerank/blob/master/README.md) file.
+You also can find this jupyter notebook in [the notebook directory](https://github.com/asajadi/fast-pagerank/blob/master/notebooks/Fast-PageRank.ipynb).

 ## Usage